President honours Amitabh Bachchan with Dadasaheb Phalke Award

 "Black", "Paa" and "Piku" earned the veteran star three more Best Actor National Film Awards and they remain a highlight in his storied filmography.
 In 2019, he received rave reviews for his performance in "Badla".

-The government honored Bachchan with the Padma Shri in 1984, the Padma Bhushan in 2001 and the Padma Vibhushan in 2015 for his contributions to the arts.
-He has also stayed relevant through his campaigns for polio, tuberculosis, the girl child and other programs.
+The government honoured Bachchan with the Padma Shri in 1984, the Padma Bhushan in 2001 and the Padma Vibhushan in 2015 for his contributions to the arts.
+He has also stayed relevant through his campaigns for polio, tuberculosis, the girl child and other programmes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)